 or Gender Benders

 .
-If he looks manly but never acts it he's just a Gentle Giant
+If he looks macho but never acts it he's just a Gentle Giant

 A primary character trait of the Cultured Badass